3CKY-Slovakia/1st-class-jkmetko/README.md

 Hey guys, and welcome to your first STI Labs lesson on Introduction to Web Technologies.

-##Where you find power point presentations?
+##Where do you find power point presentations?
 Just take a look into presentation folder in the repository.

 ##What's your homework?